dyninst/dyninst/docs/symtabAPI/developer/Symtab.h.rst

       Returns the type at index ``i``.

       Returns ``false`` if no type was found.

-  .. cpp:function:: bool addLine(string lineSource, unsigned int lineNo, unsigned int lineOffset, Offset lowInclusiveAddr, Offset highExclusiveAddr)

-      This method adds a new line to the line map. ``lineSource`` represents the source file name. ``lineNo`` represents the line number.
-Returns ``true`` on success and ``false`` on error.

   .. cpp:function:: bool addAddressRange(Offset lowInclusiveAddr, Offset highExclusiveAddr, string lineSource, unsigned int lineNo, unsigned int lineOffset = 0);